RGenDiff/rgd-triton/README.md

 This repository is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

-The `FlashAttention` operator is adapted from [Tri Dao's FlashAttention implementation](https://github.com/Dao-AILab/flash-attention), originally licensed under the **BSD-3-Clause** license.
+The `FlashAttention` operator is adapted from [FlashAttention](https://github.com/Dao-AILab/flash-attention), originally licensed under the **BSD-3-Clause** license.
 The original copyright and license notice have been retained in the source file in accordance with the terms of that license.
 See `LICENSE.BSD-3-Clause` for details.